-An increasing number of our disadvantaged pupils now regularly attend, fully funded extracurricular clubs.
+200 clubs have been fully funded using the Pupil Premium Grant, ensuring disadvantaged pupils have the opportunity to experience extra curricular activities including cooking, gymnastics and rock band.
 This enables the children to develop skills in a range of activities and nurture their talents whilst supporting their academic and social development.

-Attendance of disadvantaged pupils is lower than expected.
-Our Pastoral Lead has worked with families and gained support from the Local Authority to improve attendance.
+Attendance of disadvantaged pupils is lower than expected but has improved over the last year.
+Our pastoral lead continues to work with families and gained support from the Local Authority to improve attendance.
 Actions have been taken and monitored throughout the year.
 Whilst attendance will remain a priority this year, we only have a small number of disadvantaged pupils who impact the overall percentage.